pkaushalendra08/ai-resume-generator/README.md

-# 🚀 ResuAI: AI-Powered Career Document Architect
+# 🚀 ResuAI: AI-Powered Resume and CV Builder

 ResuAI is a modern, high-end SaaS platform designed to transform your professional profile into polished, industry-standard Resumes and Cover Letters using state-of-the-art AI.
 Built with a focus on premium aesthetics and seamless user experience, ResuAI helps high-performers land their dream jobs with ease.